 During the first and second weeks of the semester, students are matched with accepted projects.

-Toward the end of September, begin conversations with student teams about project design and proposal or workplan.
+Toward the end of September, teams begin conversations with hosts about project design and proposal or workplan.

 October - December

-Student teams actively engage host, usually via phone or Skype, to follow workplan.
+Student teams actively engage host, usually via phone or video conference, to follow workplan.

-Teams spend a week at the host organization, advancing the project and making presentations to senior leaders.
+Teams work remotely with their host due to COVID-19, advancing the project and making presentations to senior leaders.